-Dan’s front-end-of-innovation work with DuPont (as a lead client) led to a novel online training model, that received the “best article of the year” award from the Product Development and Management Association.
-One of the foremost experts in B2B innovation, he has taught thousands of B2B professionals in every region of the world in hundreds of workshops—logging up to a quarter-million miles annually.
-An award-winning speaker, he has lectured at Wharton’s Executive MBA program and other American & European universities, and is a popular industry keynote speaker.
+One of the foremost experts in B2B innovation, Dan has taught thousands of B2B professionals in every region of the world in hundreds of workshops.
+An award-winning speaker, he has lectured at Wharton’s Executive MBA program and other North American & European universities, and is a popular industry keynote speaker.

 Dan logs up to a quarter-million miles annually speaking to groups around the world.
 He is a frequent keynote speaker at major trade association events, where he inspires B2B innovation and sustainable, organic growth.
 Since 2005, he has taught thousands of B2B professionals in hundreds of in-depth workshops.
 Download his speaker kit.

 “He is one of the best speakers I have had and one of the best to work with behind the scenes…Dan’s enthusiasm, personal skills and genuine interest in changing mind-sets and teaching the skills/process needed to excel in product innovation is unparalleled.”